Why a Paid-Off Mortgage Still Needs a Release

 A.R.S. § 33-709Consequences of Failing to Act

 The statute gives the personal representative thirty days after receiving proof of payment.
 If they fail to deliver a proper release within that window, the consequences are personal.
-The executor or administrator forfeits one hundred dollars to the property owner and becomes personally liable for any damages the delay causes.
+The executor or administrator forfeits one hundred dollars to the property owner.
+They also become personally liable for any damages the delay causes.